Posts

 First, we need to create a

-file that will store our username and password.
+.htpasswdfile that will store our username and password.
 The password needs to be encrypted.
-We can use thehtpasswd
+We can use thehtpasswdcommand-line tool for this.
+If you don’t have it, you can usually install it withapache2-utils. -

 Blame the AI